(318) 257-2711 - email@example.com

 318-257-2930 - firstname.lastname@example.org

-Cherrie Sciro is the Coordinator of Theatre and Professor in the School of Performing Arts at Louisiana Tech.
+Cherrie Sciro is the Coordinator of Theatre and Professor at Louisiana Tech.
 Her most treasured directing experience here at Tech was the 1999 production of Six Women with Brain Death…, which was awarded 21 awards throughout the region and state, including the Richard A. Weaver Best Production Award, a first for the University Theatre.
 She directed the 2006 fall production of W;t, a play close to her heart because of its promotion of cancer awareness.

 Ms. Sciro is also known nationally for her Broadway credits which include Production Coordinator of the Tony Award-winning productions Cats, Les Miserables, Phantom of the Opera, and Miss Saigon.
 As well as Broadway Stage Manager for Song and Dance, Les Miserables, Phantom of the Opera, and Doin’ What Comes Natur’lly, an All-Star Tribute to Ethel Merman, featuring Lainie Kazan, Patti LuPone, Andrea Martin, Elaine Stritch and Bette Midler.
 Stepping out of the theatre, Ms. Sciro served as the Production Manager for the 1999 Hard Rock Rockfest in Atlanta, GA, and the Stage Manager for the 2001 New Year’s Eve in Times Square in New York City.
 She was also Road Manager for Patti LuPone and Dixie Carter.